nm2107/mixxx-midi-mappings/src/single-deck/Denon-SC3900/README.md

 the audio output of the SC3900 in order to determine the playback speed.

 It is the similar principle that is used for DVS.

+The following inputs are managed by the SC3900 deck itself when in hybrid MIDI mode :

+- Play/pause button
+- Vinyl mode button
+- Vinyl disc and platter
+- Pitch slider and +/- pitch bend buttons
+- Reverse button
+- Platter start and end time potentiometers